20+ Lines on Eid in English for Students

 5+ Short Lines on Eid for Students

+These short lines on Eid are perfect for students to quickly learn and write about the festival in a simple way.
 These are ten short lines on Eid for students that you must read.

 • The date of Eid al-Fitr varies depending on the sighting of the new moon

-• In Malaysia, Brunei, Indonesia, and Singapore green envelopes containing money are given to guests.
+• In Malaysia, Brunei, Indonesia, and Singapore, green envelopes containing money are given to guests.

-• In certain countries women apply henna designs on their hands and feet to celebrate Eid.
+• In certain countries, women apply henna designs on their hands and feet to celebrate Eid.

 • Eid is the occasion to wear new traditional clothes.
 However, the clothing style differs depending on the culture.